lanranranM/SquidGame-CovidLife/web/readme.md

 Due to Chrome's file protocol restriction, we cannot directly open `index.html`.
 Follow this guide to run the game on your machine.

-First, make sure you have two things installed (I'm sure you have):
+First, make sure you have two things installed:

 1. **node.js**: download from https://nodejs.org/en/